eliveli/TIL/StackEdit/test.md

 ![change you branch name](file:///C:/Users/user1/Desktop/%EC%9D%B4%EB%AF%B8%EC%A7%805.PNG) In your repository, follow the stage.
 [ Setting > Branches > pencil icon (inside the box) > type "master" > click "Rename branch" ]
-After that, you can Publish to GitHub
+After that, you can Publish from StackEdit to GitHub without typing in the branch input box.

+Also

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**